thejessleigh/awesome-horror-thriller/CONTRIBUTING.md

 > Description
 ```

-- Please add the entry to the correct section.
+- Please add the entry to the correct section in alphabetical order.
 If you are not sure which section a work belongs to, put it in the general Horror/Thriller section.
 - Please add your name and the link to your github next to your commentary.
 Pull requests without a personal comment will not be merged.
 - Start the description with a capital and end with a full stop/period.
 - Please check the list to make sure you do not submit a duplicate item.
 (However, feel free to add your personal comments to existing items.)